toddamoda/pyyxellsfgffg/docs/source/references/contributing.rst

     In [2]: pyxel.show_versions()

-#.
-Explain why the current behavior is wrong/not desired and what you expect
+3. Explain why the current behavior is wrong/not desired and what you expect instead.
-   instead.

-The issue will be show up to the *Pyxel* community and be open to comments/ideas from others.
+The issue will be visible to the *Pyxel* community and be open to comments/ideas from others.

 .. _contributing.gitlab: